Karbashit/asteroids-scriptable-objects/README.md

 The game settings asset is automatically applied and the game can be played right away.
 3. If you want to change settings, create a new asset using the same method.

 The scripts i made for this are found in the assets root folder.

 The Scriptable object that is created after using the tool is found in resources.

+I've made minor changes to the games scripts overall to support the changes made to the game by the tool.